 FAFSA applicants are encouraged to apply online at www.fafsa.gov.
 Applicants and one parent of dependent applicants should request a personal identification number (PIN) as part of the application process for the FAFSA.
 The PIN allows the applicant and parent to sign electronically the FAFSA.
 For students who apply through FAFSA on the Web and sign the application with a PIN, FAFSA results are typically available within 48 hours.

-Paper FAFSA applications are available by phoning (800) 4FEDAID.
-Allow four to six weeks for processing results from FAFSA applications mailed directly to the federal processor.
 Detailed information on eligibility for financial aid, the student’s rights and responsibilities, eligible academic programs and other financial aid requirements is available in the Financial Services Center.

 Steps to Apply for Financial Aid

 Applying for financial aid generally includes several steps.
 Any or all of the following tasks may be required.

 - Complete the Free Application for Federal Student Aid.

 - Keep copies of all applications, tax forms and financial documents.

 - Check for accurate information on the Student Aid Report (SAR).

 - Submit other requested documents as soon as possible.

 Grants are free dollars given to college students by the U.S. Department of Education or the State of Ohio and are awarded based on financial need.
 LCCC participates in the Federal Pell Grant and the Federal Supplemental Educational Opportunity Grant (FSEOG) programs.
 Eligibility for the Federal Supplemental Opportunity Grant is awarded to student’s with the highest need (zero EFC) and those who apply earliest for the award year.
 Students